 The objective is to find statistic relationships of the monthly data to project the quantity data that is to be expected in the future.
-Therefore, using this information will help forecast the brick square footage in the upcoming month.
 Forecasting helps pinpoint areas that may have a current variance that needs to be corrected and a prediction of future values in the upcoming months.
-The linear regression offers a formula and a trend of what is to be expected in the upcoming month.
-Months have been labeled in numerical order starting with January as one, February as two and consequently.
 From the data gathered by using the tool and once the data is graphed a negative linear regression is seen and month 3 data is missing, refer to Figure 2.
-This is variance that will need to be flagged and researched for correction.

-Simple Linear Regression Analysis for Brick SQFT by Monthly Report for Community C, Plan B and Elev.
+Figure 2 Simple Linear Regression Analysis for Brick SQFT by Monthly Report for Community C, Plan B and Elev.
 A